inkognitro/oas-tszod-gen/README.md

 ## Why yet another library for this task?
 Before you consider using this library, I suggest having a look at [Zodios](https://www.zodios.org/) and [openapi-zod-client](https://github.com/astahmer/openapi-zod-client).
-This code generator serves as a standalone alternative to the two libraries with the option to exchange Axios with Fetch under the hood, while using the same functions in your application.
+This code generator serves as a standalone alternative to the two libraries and additionally provides a possibility to exchange Axios with Fetch under the hood, without the need to change any code in your codebase other than the `RequestHandler` instantiation.
 However, I coded my own solution because I wanted to:

 - have full ownership of my production code without any additional package dependency
 - have the possibility to go with other implementations under the hood than [Axios](https://axios-http.com/docs/intro)